Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 - Familiarity with basic Python and SQL
 - Familiarity with training ML models
 - Familiarity with data science notebooks
 - Go to the [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) sign-up page and register for a free account.
-After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in.
+After registration, you will receive an email containing a link that will take you to Snowflake, where you can sign in

 <img src="assets/architecture.png"/>